daffaromero/airflow-rekdat/README.md

 # airflow-rekdat

-Airflow imaage has been extended to include Python dependencies listed in requirements.txt.<br>
+Airflow image has been extended to include Python dependencies listed in requirements.txt.<br>

 Change the image line in docker-compose.yaml to this:
 ```